 We are advising the public that an environmental assessment and finding of no significant impact have been prepared by the Animal and Plant Health Inspection Service relative to the release of a stem gall weevil, Rhinusa pilosa, for the biological control of yellow toadflax (Linaria vulgaris).
 Based on its finding of no significant impact, the Animal and Plant Health Inspection Service has determined that an environmental impact statement need not be prepared.

 Dr. Colin D. Stewart, Assistant Director, Pests, Pathogens, and Biocontrol Permits, Permitting and Compliance Coordination, PPQ, APHIS, 4700 River Road Unit 133, Riverdale, MD 20737-1231; (301) 851-2327.

 End Further Info

 Start Supplemental Information

-The final EA and FONSI may be viewed on Regulations.gov Web site (see footnote 1).
-Copies of the EA and FONSI are also available for public inspection at USDA, Room 1141, South Building, 14th Street and Independence Avenue SW., Washington, DC, between 8 a.m. and 4:30 p.m., Monday through Friday, except holidays.
-Persons wishing to inspect copies are requested to call ahead to (202) 799-7039 to facilitate entry into the reading room.
+The EA and FONSI may be viewed on the Regulations.gov website (see footnote 1).
+Copies of the EA and FONSI are also available for public inspection in our reading room, which is located in room 1141 of the USDA South Building, 14th Street and Independence Avenue SW, Washington, DC.
+Normal reading room hours are 8 a.m. to 4:30 p.m., Monday through Friday, except holidays.
+To be sure someone is there to help you, please call (202) 799-7039 before coming.
 In addition, copies may be obtained by calling or writing to the individual listed under FOR FURTHER INFORMATION CONTACT.